elenakrittik/gdtk/README.md

 ## Planned features*

-this is essentially a public todo-list
+this is essentially a public roadmap

 - [ ] Parser
-- - [ ] Lexer
+- - [x] Lexer
 - - [ ] Actual parser
 - [ ] Formatter
 - [ ] Linter